GreptimeTeam/docs/user-guide/concepts.md

 - Float numbers (32-bit and 64-bit)
 - Bytes
 - String
-- Date, datatime and timestamp
+- Date, datetime and timestamp

 There are new types in upcoming releases: